Plexlogic/developer/docs/webhooks.md

 # Webhooks

-Webhooks enables you to integrate Plexus Gateway to external systems such as updating your Salesforce, Slack, calendar or even create a payment draft in Xero.
+Webhooks enables you to integrate Plexus Gateway to external systems, such as updating your Salesforce, Slack, calendar, or even creating a payment draft in Xero.
 Imagination is your limit.

-When an event happens, we will send a HTTP POST request to your configured endpoint.
+When an event happens, we will send an HTTP POST request to your configured endpoint.

 ## Get started

 Start configuring your webhook endpoint by contacting our Customer Success team.

-Just tell us the [event types](#events) you want to subscribe and your endpoint(s).
-We will give you a secret token for each subscription or you can specify your own.
+Just tell us the [event types](#events) you want to subscribe to and your endpoint(s).
+We will give you a secret token for each subscription, or you can specify your own.

 ## Events